EIC Tutorial: Analysis

 As a sample exercise to become familiar with the simulation output and how to use it in a realistic setting, we will find the tracking eficiency and resolution.
 We will need to access the reconstructed track information and the truth particle information and we will have to associate the individual tracks and particles to one another.

 Before we begin, we should create a skeleton macro to handle file I/O. For the TTreeReader example, we will use a simple ROOT macro.
-Using your favorite editor, create a file with a name like trackAnalysis.C or something similar and copy in the following code:
+Using your favorite text editor, create a file with a name like trackAnalysis.C or something similar and copy in the following code:

 void trackAnalysis(TString infile="path_to_your_simu_file")